dirkweber/csswarp.js/README.md

 # csswarp.js: "warp" HTML text around an arbitrary path.
 ----------

 csswarp.js is a small (<8kb minified unzipped) javascript library for warping any HTML text around an arbitrary path.
 Text will look as if it were created with Illustrator's attach to Path tool.
-Anyway it is pure HTML text that can be copied and crawled and styled with CSS. csswarp works standalone and does not rely on jQuery or another library (a jQuery plugin is in the works though). csswarp.js offers an extensive set of settings to adjust text warping.
+Anyway it is pure HTML text that can be styled with CSS, copied and crawled. csswarp works standalone and does not rely on jQuery or another library (a jQuery plugin is in the works though). csswarp.js offers an extensive set of settings to adjust text warping.
 Right now it will work in every modern browser that supports css3 transforms.
 Support for IE versions <9 is planned for a future release.

 ## How does it work?

 The script parses the DOM for nodes that should be warped.
-It then will transform every letter with CSS3 transfoms, so that the text follows an imaginary path.
+It then will transform every letter with CSS3 transfoms, giving the illusion of text following an imaginary path.

 ## How to use csswarp.js: